Director. British Canoe Union level 5 coach (sea). A trained teacher who has taught outdoor pursuits in the UK.

 BCU coach levels 3, 4 and 5 require extensive training and experience and have a wider operating remit.

 All kayak coaches must undertake regular updates in order to remain licensed to coach.
 This includes First aid and child protection training as well as attending coaching update courses.

 We support staff to gain additional qualifications and experience.
-For example by paying for First Aid updates, attend Canoe England coaching conferences, Bronze badge and Wild life Safe (WiSe) guide training.
+For example by paying for First Aid updates, attend British Canoeing coaching conferences, Bronze badge and Wild life Safe (WiSe) guide training.

 Safety training at Jersey Kayak Adventures

-All staff hold valid and up to date First Aid awards, satisfactory Criminal Record Bureau (CRB) checks and undergo Child Protection training as part of our staff training programme.
+All staff hold valid and up to date First Aid awards, satisfactory Discloure and baring Service (DBS previously called Criminal Record Bureau (CRB) check) and undergo Child Protection training as part of our staff induction training programme.